mafintosh/webcat/README.md

 Mad science p2p pipe across the web using webrtc that uses your Github private/public key for authentication and a [signalhub](https://github.com/mafintosh/signalhub) for discovery

+We also want to support other key hosts beyond Github.
+If you have suggestions or want to help implement this check out [this issue](https://github.com/mafintosh/webcat/issues/5).

 ```
 npm install -g webcat
 ```